sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 #### Steps

 > [Container-native load balancing] is only available on VPC-native cluster.
-For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress)
+For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress).
+>
+> Alternatively, you may consider using your custom Ingress Controller, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).

 Create an override file with the following value.
 We configure Ingress to use [Container-native load balancing] to expose Sourcegraph publically and Storage Class to use [Compute Engine persistent disk].